Potential Financial Steps for T-Mobile Employees in October

 It’s Fall!

-It’s 50 degrees.
+The days are getting shorter.
 Pumpkin spice lattes are flowing.
 High schools are playing football.
 Fall has come to the Pacific Northwest. 🍁

-However, we still have a quarter of the year left! #finishstrong
+However, we still have a quarter of the year left.
+Finish strong!

 Potential Steps for T-Mobile Employees This Month